ucsb-cs48/s20/_lab/lab00_sb.md

 * Install the Heroku CLI.
 Instructions are here: <https://devcenter.heroku.com/articles/heroku-cli#download-and-install>

+# Special note for Windows Subsystem for Linux (WSL)

+If you are using Windows Subsystem Linux (WSL), an error `The environment variable JAVA_HOME is not correctly set` may appear when you try to use Java tools.
+If this does occur a temporary fix is this:

+* Type `export JAVA_HOME=/usr/lib/jvm/java-1.11.0-openjdk-amd64`
+  - Replace `java-1.11.0-openjdk-amd64` with whatever version of Java you have installed if needed.

 # Step 12: Type `mvn compile` to try compiling the app

 We will use Maven (the `mvn` command) to work with Spring Boot.